emvolz/treedater/README.md

-#treedater
+# treedater
 `treedater` fits a strict or relaxed molecular clock to a phylogenetic tree and estimates evolutionary rates and times of common ancestry.
 The calendar time of each sample must be specified (possibly with bounds of uncertainty) and the length of the sequences used to estimate the tree.

 `treedater` uses heuristic search to optimise the TMRCAs of a phylogeny and the substitution rate.
 An uncorrelated relaxed molecular clock accounts for rate variation between lineages of the phylogeny which is parameterised using a Gamma-Poisson mixture model.

-To cite: A paper is in preparation.
+To cite: A paper is submitted and in revision.
 Please cite
 * E.M.
 Volz and Frost, S.D.W.
-(2016) Scalable relaxed clock phylogenetic dating.
+(2017) Scalable relaxed clock phylogenetic dating.
+In revision.

 ## basic usage